What Is an Expiration Date? Understanding Food Labels for Safety and Quality

 banner 3

-The best before date indicates when a product is expected to be at its optimal quality in terms of taste, texture, and nutritional value.
+Best Before Date: Peak Quality Indicatorp>The best before date indicates when a product is expected to be at its optimal quality in terms of taste, texture, and nutritional value.
 It’s not about safety; rather, it’s about the product’s prime condition.

 Foods like biscuits, canned goods, and dried items such as ikan bilis (anchovies) often carry best before dates.
 Consuming them after this date is generally safe, provided there are no signs of spoilage, but the quality might not be as intended.

-The use by date is crucial for perishable items.
+Use By Date: Safety for Perishablesp>The use by date is crucial for perishable items.
 It denotes the last date recommended for the safe consumption of the product.
 After this date, even if the food appears fine, it may harbor harmful bacteria.

 Items like fresh meats, seafood, and ready-to-eat salads commonly have use by dates.
 For example, ebi (dried shrimp) should be consumed before its use by date to ensure safety.